 The Senior Advisory Committee completed administering an Age-Friendly Survey to all Petaluma residents over the age of 55 on December 28th, 2020.
-The goal of the survey is to help make Petaluma a better place to age in.
-Results will be made public in 2021.
+The goal of the survey was to help make Petaluma a better place to age in.

 What is Age Friendly?

 Age-friendly is a world-wide movement focused on creating livable communities for people of all ages.
 It was formalized by the World Health Organization in 2006 and the AARP Network of Age-Friendly States and Communities was launched in 2012 to support the effort in this country.

-To date, 484 U.S. communities and eight states, plus the US Virgin Islands, have committed to becoming age-friendly.
-The movement involves over 240 people worldwide.
+To date, 583 U.S. communities and eight states, plus the US Virgin Islands, have committed to becoming age-friendly.

 Sonoma County joined the World Health Organizations Global Network of Age Friendly Cities and Communities in 2016, establishing a commitment to the County’s aging population and laying the groundwork for the incorporated cities to join the cause.
 Petaluma became the second city in Sonoma County to commit to becoming age-friendly when it joined the AARP Network early in 2020.
 We hope to serve as a model for other cities in the region who recognize the importance of fostering sustainable communities for all its residents.

 The United Nations estimates that the global population of individuals 60 years and older will be 1.2 Billion by 2025 and 2 billion by 2050.
 In 2018, the US Census Bureau estimated that approximately 16.1% of Petaluma residents were 65 years old or older.
 By 2022, the Sonoma County Economic Development Board estimates that the City of Petaluma’s 65+ population will have grown to 19.1%.
 While these trends are not unique to Petaluma, it was important that the City acknowledged the shift in an aging demographic and seize opportunities to invest in Age Friendly initiatives.